ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

 - No AA
   - Pros:
     - Makes small sprites more readable
-    - Limits your colours
+    - Limits your Colors
     - Faster
   - Cons:
     - Creates jagged lineart
     - Sharp & Blocky

-## Reasons to put AA
+#### Reasons to put AA

 - Clarity: characters,faces, eyes usually draw attnetion.
 Want to make them recognizable
 - Detail: Smaller curves are often more jagged.
 Requires more AA than bigger curves
 - Line weight: AA can add or remove line weight.
 - High Constrast: try blending with intermediary pixels

-### How to apply:
+#### How to apply:

 - About half of the length of the line.
 Too little is better than too much.
 - One shade to start practicing.
 - Two for smoother results.
-- 3 if you are confident and got colours.
+- 3 if you are confident and got Colors.
 - Longer steps = Longer AA/More shades of AA
 - Zoom out and judge for yourself
 - AA on 45 degrees is uncommon.
 - Centre of the cruve can be either lighter or darker.
 Depends on the curve type.
-  - Convex Curve: Centre Light Colours, Ends dark colours
+  - Convex Curve: Centre Light Colors, Ends dark Colors
-  - Concanve Cruve: Centre Dark Colours, Ends light colours
+  - Concanve Cruve: Centre Dark Colors, Ends light Colors
 - AA impacts line weight.
 Dark = thicker, Light = thinner
 - Banding is bad: two rows of pixels perfectly hugh each other.
 Makes curves look blocker.
 Lines appear thicker.
 Blurs your outline.

-## Colours
+### Colors

 - Most subjective part of sprites as they build the atmosphere of a game/picture
 - Colour Theory is universal.